potato-master369/YHYTS/README.md

 On RHEL/Fedora based systems:
 `sudo dnf install yt-dlp mpv`

-**NOTE: I cannot confirm availability of all of these packages, subject to change by will of repository maintainers**
+**NOTE: I cannot confirm availability of all of these packages, subject to availability by distribution maintainers**

 The actual installation:
 `./install.sh`